imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-your-ex.md

 - Freud, S. (1900). *The interpretation of dreams*.
 - Carrión, E. (2007). *The unconscious and the interpretation of dreams*.
 Psychological Publishing House.

 This article is for informational purposes only.
-Dream Insights does not offer diagnoses or treatments.
+AnalyzeMyDream does not offer diagnoses or treatments.
 For a more in-depth evaluation, consult a psychology professional.

 To read more about the meaning of dreams, visit our [Meaning of Dreams](#) section.